-Emily Castiaux (CEng, MIMechE) is the Founder and Director of Castec Consulting Limited and is a Chartered Mechanical Engineer with over 15 years’ experience.
+Emily Castiaux (CEng, MIMechE) is the Founder and Director of Castec Consulting Limited and is a Chartered Mechanical Engineer with 20 years’ experience.

-Emily has a BEng (Hons) degree in Mechanical and Computer Aided Engineering from Sheffield Hallam University, during which time she completed a sandwich year with BMW Group (MINI) in Oxford, working in Production Management.
-Emily also has an MSc in Engineering Design and Manufacture from Loughborough University.
+Emily has an MSc in Engineering Design and Manufacture from Loughborough University and a BEng (Hons) degree in Mechanical and Computer Aided Engineering from Sheffield Hallam University.
+During her time at Sheffield Hallam University she completed a sandwich year with BMW Group (MINI) in Oxford, working in Production Management.

 Emily spent 11 years working in the Civil Service for two executive agencies of the Department for Transport, VCA (Vehicle Certification Agency) and DVSA (Driver and Vehicle Standards Agency; formerly known as VOSA (Vehicle and Operator Services Agency).

-After completing the graduate scheme, Emily took a permanent position with VOSA.
-She has a background in vehicle policy and testing; which has involved the interpretation, transposition and application of complex vehicle legislation at both a European and national level.
+After completing the graduate scheme, Emily took a permanent position with VOSA, where she made an impact improving test processes, introducing new features and developing test specifications.
+She has a background in vehicle policy and testing, which has involved the interpretation, transposition and application of complex vehicle legislation at both a European and national level.
 Other areas of experience include the research of vehicle technologies and safety, plus equipment strategies.